OneUptime/oneuptime/README.md

 The fastest and most reliable way to get started with OneUptime is signing up for free to [OneUptime Cloud](https://oneuptime.com).
 By using the hosted cloud service, you also support by funding OneUptime open source development.

-### Open-source single-server deploy with Docker Compose.
+### Open-source hobby single-server deploy with Docker Compose.

 Deploy a signle-server instance in one line on Debian / Ubuntu with Docker (recommended 8GB memory, we only support Debian / Ubuntu as of today).